lucasbarber78/restaurant-review-scraper/docs/DEVELOPER_GUIDE.md

 3. **Configurability**: All behavior can be adjusted through the configuration file.
 4. **Error Resilience**: Robust error handling to deal with inconsistencies in scraped data.
 5. **Modularity**: Easy to extend with new platforms or features.
+6. **Smart Defaults**: The system provides intelligent default values based on context.
+7. **User Interaction**: Interactive features are optional and have non-interactive fallbacks.

 ## Browser Automation Approaches